Security Properties and Threat Model for CipherSweet

 Some attackers MAY have read-write access to the database.

 Some attackers MAY use the application legitimately (i.e. as a normal user) and encrypt chosen plaintexts to attempt to attack both the encryption and the blind indexes.
+They may also attempt to copy and paste ciphertexts to different columns on the same row, or different rows in the same table.

 Security Properties of CipherSweet